syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Fields.md

 ## Document Variables

 The DocVariable field displays the value of a specified document variable in the Word document.
-The document variables can be added or modified using Variablesproperty of WordDocumentclass.
+The document variables can be added or modified using Variablesproperty of `WordDocument` class.

 The following code example illustrate how to add a DocVariable field in Word document.